carekit-apple/IBM-HyperProtectSDK/README.md

 ### Known Issues:

-When using the IBM Hyper Protect SDK, you must also include CareKit in your app via SPM.
+* When using the IBM Hyper Protect SDK, you must also include CareKit in your app via SPM.
 Including CareKit using the traditional sub-project approach can cause runtime errors in the CoreData stack.
+* As XCode and iOS prevent insecure connections by default, you *must* use SSL/TLS (https) for your connections.
+There are work-arounds but given that security is a core tennant of this SDK, we do not recommend skipping SSL/TLS, even in developement/testing.

-### Troubleshooting:
+### Self-Paced Lab:

-Work in progress
+Detailed end-to-end instructions for deploying the [IBM-HyperProtectMBaaS](https://github.com/carekit-apple/IBM-HyperProtectMBaaS) and the iOS SDK (this project) with a CareKit sample app are provides [here](https://github.com/THINKLab2020/carekit-hyperprotect-lab).